mindsdb/mindsdb/mindsdb/integrations/handlers/jira_handler/README.md

 * `jira_query`: Jira Search Query

 ## Usage
-In order to make use of this handler and connect to an Access database in MindsDB, the following syntax can be used,
+In order to make use of this handler and connect to an Jira in MindsDB, the following syntax can be used,
 ~~~~sql
 CREATE DATABASE jira_source
 WITH